GetStream/stream-chat-swift/README.md

 Stream Chat SDK consists of three frameworks: `StreamChat`, `StreamChatCore` and `StreamChatClient`

 - `StreamChatClient` - the low level library to connect & communicate with StreamChat backend.
-- `StreamChatCore` — building on top of Client, it includes models, presenters, notification manager and HTTP interface.
+- `StreamChatCore` — building on top of Client, it includes models, presenters, and notification manager.
 Additionally it has RxSwift support for reactive programming.
 - `StreamChat` — building on top of Core, it's the full SDK library with all UI components.
 Styling and deep customizations are all supported out of the box.